 An Action Memorandum for the Plant Support Buildings and Structures was issued in 2012 for the D&D of 46 plant support buildings and structures, including associated materials or equipment.
 In 2015, the Ohio EPA and DOE agreed upon a plan to demolish the huge process buildings and associated facilities and auxiliary systems.
 The Record of Decision (ROD) for the Process Buildings and Complex Facilities D&D Project was finalized following a multi-year public outreach process, public meetings and an extended four-month public-comment period.

 During D&D, contaminated facilities are prepared for demolition by deactivating utilities and removing stored waste, materials, piping, and process equipment such as converters and compressors.
 Large equipment is dismantled, analyzed for possible removal of contaminants or valuable materials, and downsized for more efficient disposal.
-State-of-the-art optical, robotic and remote-control technologies are being integrated with traditional labor-intensive activities to create a safer work environment and better efficiency.
+State-of-the-art optical, robotic and remote-control technologies are being used to create a safer work environment and better efficiency.